Student Financial Aid Code of Conduct

 The ACM Student Financial Aid Office (ACM SFAO) is a member of the National Association of Student Financial Aid Administrators (NASFAA), the Eastern Association of Student Financial Aid Administrators (EASFAA), and the Delaware-District of Columbia-Maryland Association of Student Financial Aid Administrators (DEDCMD ASFAA).

 All of our actions and decisions are bound by NASFAA's Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals (see below) and regulations developed by the Department of Education of the U.S. Federal Government.
 Staff in our office will always act in the best interest of our students and their families.

 Currently, ACM participates in the Federal Direct Student Loan Program.
 As such, the Department of Education is the lender for all of our Title IV Federal Student Loans.
-However, should the Federal Family Education Loan Program (FFELP) be revived, the following code of conduct will be adhered to.
+However, should the Federal Family Education Loan Program (FFELP) be revived, we will adhere to the following code of conduct.

 Established April 2009 -